 * U.S. drillers cut rig count for first time in 23 weeks

-* But rising output from within OPEC weighs on market (Adds comment, updates prices)
+* But rising output from within OPEC weighs on market (Refreshes prices, adds comment)

-Despite the dip in U.S. drilling activity, the total rig count was still more than double the 341 rigs in the same week a year ago, according to energy services firm Baker Hughes Inc .
+Despite the dip in U.S. drilling, the total rig count was still more than double the 341 rigs in the same week a year ago, according to energy services firm Baker Hughes.

-Also, global oil markets remain oversupplied as output from within the Organization of the Petroleum Exporting Countries (OPEC) hit a 2017 high.
+Oil markets remain oversupplied as output from the Organization of the Petroleum Exporting Countries hit a 2017 high.

-"To put that in context, that is nearly a quarter of the 1.2 million barrels (per day) OPEC agreed to cut," said Greg McKenna, chief market strategist at Australian futures brokerage AxiTrader, adding this increase was driven by higher output from Nigeria and Libya, who were exempted from the cuts.
-(Reporting by Henning Gloystein; Editing by Richard Pullin and Christian Schmollinger)
+"To put that in context, that is nearly a quarter of the 1.2 million barrels (per day) OPEC agreed to cut," said Greg McKenna, chief market strategist at AxiTrader, adding that the rise came from Nigeria and Libya, which are exempt from the cuts.
+(Addtional reporting by Henning Gloystein in Singapore; Editing by Edmund Blair and David Goodman)